 - The ability of the parents to cooperate to meet the needs of the child.
 Some parents just have too much conflict to work together to raise their child.
 This means the Court may have to decide to give custody to one parent over the other if they simply cannot co-parent.

-- A child may have special needs that cannot be adequately by one of the parents versus the other.
+- A child may have special needs that cannot be handled adequately by one of the parents

 - Relationship of the child to other siblings.